 California law ensures consumers receive warnings before they are harmed.
 To protect consumers, companies should take action to remove these toxic heavy metals from their products or, at a minimum, to provide consumers with warnings according to Proposition 65.
 If the heavy metals are not removed, people need to be informed so they can protect themselves and their families.

-Consumers' input is important to food manufacturers.
-Consumers can help make a difference by making companies aware that they take this issue seriously.
+Meanwhile, consumers can help make a difference by making companies aware that they take this issue seriously.
 If your favorite manufacturer is on the warning-required list, call, tweet, or otherwise ask them to remove or reduce the heavy metals from their products.
 Investors should also consider potential risk if they own shares of these companies.